sreeshanth-soma/CataraqtBk/README.md

 ## 📋 Prerequisites

 - Python 3.8+
-- Node.js and npm (for frontend assets)
+- Node.js and npm (only for TailwindCSS compilation)
 - Git

 ## 🚀 Installation